MIT-LCP/Shakespeare-Method/README.md

 [1.4_vectorization.ipynb](1.4_vectorization.ipynb)

 + Python 2 environment (recommended in an AWS instance)
-+ Time and Transfused studies.
++ Time and Transfused studies

 We used the collocation detection skip-gram method for extracting the n-grams with n = 1-5 consecutive words.
 We vectorized each document using a bag of words representation where each dimension is represented by the frequency (count) of each n-gram, resulting in a set of 7,422,044 words.